STEP Programs

 The STEM Transition and Retention (START) program provides first- and second-year students with mentorship from graduate students, postdoctoral fellows, and faculty around research engagement, research careers, and STEM success.
 START offers an academic-year mentoring program as well as summer research fellowships.
 Learn more.

-• Student empowerment: Understanding the impacts of Learning Assistants throughout the STEM curriculum.
+- Student empowerment and leadership, implementing Learning Assistants throughout the STEM curriculum.

 HHMI Driving Change